netmanagers/puppet-php/README.md

 This is a Puppet module for php based on the second generation layout ("NextGen") of Example42 Puppet Modules.

-Made by ALessandro Franceschi / Lab42
+ ade by ALessandro Franceschi / Lab42

 Official site: http://www.example42.com